 However if you like to sideload content onto your Quest, then you will care!

-Oculus’ exact wording on this is written below and they are clear about not being able to install apps through non-store channels.
-This is probably done to keep focus on the Oculus App Lab, which is Oculus’ internal store for beta content that isn’t found on its main stoer.
+Meta’s exact wording on this is written below and they are clear about not being able to install apps through non-store channels.
+This is probably done to keep focus on the Oculus App Lab, which is Meta’s internal store for beta content that isn’t found on its main stoer.

-If you do not verify your developer account, your account will be locked on the Developer Dashboard, which means you cannot make updates to your apps or access information about your apps until you verify your account.
+If you do not verify your developer account, your account will be locked on the Developer Dashboard, which means you cannot update your apps or access information about your apps until you verify your account.
 You will also lose access to Developer Mode, which means you will not have access to developer capabilities, such as installing apps through non-Store channels.

-Pre-existing content will still be available but will not be able to update if the developer account is not verified.
-As we continue to improve our tools, we may apply additional restrictions in the future, including locking your account on other Oculus surfaces.
+Pre-existing content will still be available but unable to update if the developer account is not verified.
+As we continue to improve our tools, we may apply additional restrictions, including locking your account on other Meta surfaces.

 And that’s it!
-If you have any other Oculus Quest Unknown Sources questions, make sure to comment down below.
+If you have any other Meta Quest Unknown Sources questions, make sure to comment down below.

-It is always a good idea to restart your Oculus Quest if you still don’t see your Unknown Sources folder after following the steps above.
-It can take a few minutes for your account to update and synchronize to your Oculus Quest headset.
+After following the steps above, restart your Meta Quest if you still don’t see your Unknown Sources folder is always a good idea.
+It can take a few minutes for your account to update and synchronize to your Meta Quest headset.